edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonCommandLineOptions.md

     The `-f/--file` command line option is replaced by `-cf/--configFile` in EdgeX 3.0.

-Indicates the name of the local configuration file.
-Default is `configuration.yaml`
+Indicates the name of the local configuration file or the [URI](../general/index.md#uri-for-files) of the private configuration.
+Default is `configuration.yaml`.

 Can be overridden with [EDGEX_CONFIG_FILE](./CommonEnvironmentVariables.md#edgex_config_file) environment variable.

+!!! edgey "EdgeX 3.1"
+    Support for loading private configuration via URI is new in EdgeX 3.1.

 ## Config Provider